DeepSportradar/ball-3d-localization-challenge/README.md

 # DeepSportRadar Ball 3D localization challenge

 One of the [ACM MMSports 2022 Workshop](http://mmsports.multimedia-computing.de/mmsports2022/index.html) challenges.
-An opportunity to publish, as well as a $1000,00 prize.
+An opportunity to publish or win a $1000,00 prize.
 See [this page](http://mmsports.multimedia-computing.de/mmsports2022/challenge.html) for more details.

 **Table of contents**
 - [Challenge rules](#challenge-rules)